 If a business process is how work gets done, then process design is simply a way of ensuring that work gets completed as consistently and efficiently as possible.

 You can apply different types of process design to any area where you need to optimize workflow to meet your goals for performance or strategy.
-And while there are different types of process design you can use, the approach you take to mapping out your business procedures will depend largely on whether you’re formulating the steps in a process for the first time or revamping an existing workflow.
+While there are different types of process design you can use, the approach you take depends largely on whether you’re formulating the steps in a process for the first time or revamping an existing workflow.

 Better process design, better process results

 The main goal of process design is to consistently transform a defined set of resources into a specific outcome through a structured flow of established work tasks.